mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

     print (Mul a b) = print a ++ " * " ++ print b

 This is the usual way of defining recursion we're used to everywhere, we define it explicitly.
-It may not be optimal from the perspective of code readability with more complex recursion.
+What if instead of pretty printing the syntax tree we wanted to calculate a numeric value of an operation it describes?
+We would have to write a function just like `print`, manually recursing into individual elements.
+While there's a little chance of making an error in this simple example, mistakes while writing recursive functions aren't unheard of.
 There is also a possible performance penalty as GHC is way better in optimizing non-recursive then recursive code.

 Can we do better?
 Possibly.
 Consider the following data type where